Lawrence Livermore National Laboratory

 The Jupiter Laser Facility (JLF) User Program is open to all qualified applicants; US and non-US PIs are welcome to submit proposals.
 Using technical evaluations from experts both in and outside LLNL, proposals will be reviewed and ranked by the JLF advisory committee based on scientific and/or programmatic quality, impact, and feasibility.
 Typically, platforms are over-requested by a factor of two or more.

-For more information, please visit the JLF website or contact:
+For more information, please visit the JLF website.

 The National Ignition Facility is the largest and most energetic laser facility ever built.
 NIF is the size of a sports stadium—three football fields could fit inside.
 NIF is also the most precise and reproducible laser as well as the world’s largest optical instrument.
 The giant laser has nearly 40,000 optics that precisely guide, reflect, amplify, and focus 192 laser beams onto a fusion target about the size of a pencil eraser.
 NIF became operational in March 2009.

-For more information, please visit the NIF website or contact:
+For more information, please visit the NIF website.

 The National Resource for Biomedical Accelerator Mass Spectrometry (BioAMS) was established to make AMS available to biomedical researchers who need to accurately measure very low levels of 14C and other radioisotopes.
 The Resource is also working to enhance AMS for analysis of radioisotopes in biomedical tracer studies through development of new methods and instrumentation.